Skip to content

 Adding the main App.jsx component

-Since this tutorial is mainly focused on how you use React in an ApostropheCMS project, we aren't going to go through the fine points of the React code we are adding.
+Since this tutorial is mainly focused on how you use React in the browser in an ApostropheCMS project, we aren't going to go through the fine points of the React code we are adding.

 jsx